Mingkwan1/Charging-Dock-Detection-by-Computer-Vision-using-YOLOv8-w-KEIGAN-Ali/README.md

 # Training YOLOv8 for detection

-This is a guide to help user utilize YOLOv8 AI model to detect object, which in our case would be the dock of KEIGAN Ali.
+This is a guide to help user utilize YOLOv8 AI model to detect object, which in our case would be the charging dock of KEIGAN Ali by KEIGAN co. limited.
+More information on the project is written in NOTE.md

 ## Installation